 To understand the importance of Walcott's contributions to paleontology, it helps to understand the history of the earliest life forms on earth.
 The earth is estimated to be 4.6 billion years old.
 Geologically speaking, life likely evolved here pretty quickly — 3.5 billion years ago, possibly earlier than that.
 Yet life remained microscopic probably for most of earth's history.
 Even though the life forms were single-celled, they frequently formed colonies, the most common being stromatolites.
 Stromatolites, consisting of layer upon layer of single-celled organisms, were the dominant life form on earth for millions of years.

 Although some scientists have theorized that multicellular life forms evolved as much as a billion years ago, the first multicellular life forms found in the fossil record lived about 600 million years ago.
-The fossil record shows a major diversification in the Cambrian Period, beginning about 545 million years ago.
+The fossil record shows a major diversification in the Cambrian Period, beginning about 542 million years ago.
 Cambrian fossils are the first to show many of the features we take for granted today: heads, eyes, mouths and legs.
 (The advent of mouth-bearing organisms meant the end for most stromatolites, which had no defense against them.
 Only a small number of stromatolites survive today.)
-So dramatic was the record of evolution during the Cambrian that it has been nicknamed the Cambrian Explosion, and earth's history prior to this time (about 85 percent of the planet's life span) is often described simply as the Precambrian.
+So dramatic was the record of evolution during the Cambrian that it has been nicknamed the Cambrian Explosion (a controversial term, though, that not all paleontologists support), and earth's history prior to this time (about 85 percent of the planet's life span) is often described simply as the Precambrian.

 The process of fossilization usually preserves only hard parts, such as bones in vertebrates, and exoskeletons in invertebrates.
 Something about the fossilization process in the Burgess Shale preserved soft parts too, and gave paleontologists a rare look at ancient life.
 (Newer discoveries have turned up similarly rich fossil sites from the Cambrian in other parts of the world.)
 Cambrian organisms include some of the oddest life forms known to science, such as Hallucigenia with about 20 tentacles on one side of its worm-like body, and seven pairs of sharp spines on the other side.
 Another weird creature is Opabinia, with a Hoover-like extension on its head and five eyes.
 Other seemingly more conventional animals also evolved during the Cambrian, like the ubiquitous trilobite.